The Best Hikes In French Polynesia

-The third highest peak in Tahiti (2066m), the hike to the summit of Mount Aorai is an absolute must for fit hikers looking to get a taste of the real Polynesian paradise.
-It’s a challenging hike that begins in the lush rainforest away from the hustle and bustle of noisy Papeete, later reaching the legendary “devil’s pass” where the trail narrows to just a few inches of width.
+The third highest peak in Tahiti (2066m), the hike to the summit of Mount Aorai is an absolute must for fit hikers looking to get a taste of the natural Polynesian paradise.
+It’s a challenging hike that begins in the lush rainforest away from the hustle and bustle of noisy Papeete, later reaching the legendary “devil’s pass,” where the trail narrows to just a few inches of width.
 An overnight cabin offers the opportunity to take it slow, as you must reach the summit in the early morning hours before the clouds roll in.
-Even if you can’t make it to the top, the views from the first overnight cabin are out of this world, hidden waterfalls, beautifully eroded peaks and the peculiar diademe – the signature rocky crown of “the queen of the Pacific”
+However, even if you can’t make it to the top, the views from the first overnight cabin are out of this world, hidden waterfalls, beautifully eroded peaks, and the peculiar diademe – the signature rocky crown of “the queen of the Pacific.”

 More info: Top 10 Things to do in Tahiti